 What is Biodiversity Net Gain (BNG)?

-Biodiversity Net Gain (BNG) offers an opportunity, not merely to protect Oxfordshire’s depleted biodiversity, but to restore some of what has been lost.
+Biodiversity Net Gain (BNG) offers an opportunity, not merely to protect our region’s depleted biodiversity, but to restore some of what has been lost.

 The principle of biodiversity net gain is a simple one: to achieve a greater diversity of wildlife after a development has taken place than before it took place.
 Biodiversity net gain is a key plank in the UK Government’s ‘25 year environment plan’ which pledges that this generation will be the first to leave the environment in a better state than it found it.